-The special rule does not apply if the child's support is determined under a multiple support agreement discussed later.
+The special rule does not apply if:

+- The child's support is determined under a multiple support agreement discussed later, or - The child's parents never married each other.

 Child is defined earlier under 1.
 Member of Household or Relationship Test.